 Conducting business responsibly is the foundation of Ericsson’s approach to sustainability and corporate responsibility.
-In line with Ericsson Code of Conduct, and specifically our Environmental requirements, Ericsson runs a Responsible Sourcing Environment Program.
-The Responsible Sourcing Environment Program collects information to keep track of as well as helping and encouraging suppliers to conduct their business in ways that minimize and phase out negative environmental impacts.
-When encouraging our suppliers to strive for an environmentally conscious way of doing business, and we expect them to carry this on in their own supply chains.
+In line with Ericsson Code of Conduct for Business Partners, and specifically our Environmental requirements, Ericsson runs a Responsible Sourcing Environment Program.
+The program follows up on, supports, and encourage suppliers to conduct their business in ways that minimize negative environmental impacts, for their own operations, and in their supply chains.

 Water management is of high importance everywhere Ericsson conducts business.
 Most water used in production and the business environment is fresh water and needs to be managed in a responsible way.
 Ways to reduce use of water, or systems to reuse water, as well as efficient cleaning of waste water is expected from the supply chain.

 By reducing the amount of material used and then using and reusing resources efficiently we impact the amount of waste that goes to landfill.
 This is a way of thinking that starts already in the design phase of both development and operations.
 All suppliers are encouraged to plan and develop waste management programs.
 More information about Ericsson’s commitment to reducing waste can be found on the Supply Waste page.

 In the Ericsson Code of Conduct for business partners, there is strong emphasis on the importance of having good Environmental practices in place.
 Ericsson also has the complementary document Business Partner Environmental Requirements, which clarifies how companies are expected to conduct business in relations to environment.